JoseValadez310/bittenbyte/README.md

 Welcome to Bitten Byte!
 We're a tech lifestyle blog that'll focus on our daily essentials.

-Technology
+Latest
+    - This section will relay the latest new Technology
     - New releases
     - Lastest Computer trends